-- Adduction of arm due to paralysis deltoid muscle.
+- Adduction of the arm due to paralysis deltoid muscle.

 - Medial rotation of arm due to paralysis supraspinatus, infraspinatus, and teres minor muscles.

-- Extension of elbow, due to paralysis of biceps brachii.
+- Extension of the elbow, due to paralysis of biceps brachii.

 - Pronation of forearm due to paralysis of biceps brachii.

-- Loss of sensation (minimal) along the outer aspect of arm due to involvement of roots of C6 spinal nerve.
+- Loss of sensation (minimal) along the outer aspect of the arm due to the involvement of roots of C6 spinal nerve.

 It is caused by the hyperabduction of the arm, which may occur when one falls on an outstretched hand or an arm is pulled into machinery or during delivery (extended arm in a breech presentation.
 The nerve roots involved in this injury are C8 and T1 and sometimes C7.
 The clinical features of Klumpke’s paralysis are as follows: